Skip to content

 macOS arm64 (Apple Silicon) Supported

 The platform and architecture are auto-detected at compile time.
-The correct binary format (ELF on Linux, Mach-O on macOS) is produced automatically -- no external compiler or linker is needed on any platform.
+The correct binary format (ELF on Linux, Mach-O on macOS, PE on Windows) is produced automatically -- no external compiler or linker is needed on any platform.

 macOS arm64